AmimaBatool/Python_Expense-Tracker/README.md

-Title: Expense Tracker Application
+**Title: Expense Tracker Application**

 Expense Tracker Application is a simple command-line application developed by using Python.
 This program allows users to record, view, update and manage their daily expenses.
 This project is about Data Accumulation and helps to build a practical beginner level application.

-Features:
+**Features:**
-Add a New Task.
+  1. Add a New Expense.
+  2. Enter Expense details like name, date, category, amount and description.
-View all task with their status.
+  3. View all Expenses.
-Remove the task from the list.
-Mark a task as completed.
+  4. Update an Expense, if needed.
+  5. Calculate total spendings.
-Exit the Application.
+  6. Exit the application.
-Technologies Used:
+  7. Command-line Menu.

+**Technologies Used:**
-Python
+  1. Python
-VS code
+  2. VS code

-Python Concepts Used:
+**Python Concepts Used:**

-List
+  1. List
-Dictionaries
+  2. Dictionaries
-Functions
+  3. Functions
-Conditions
+  4. Conditions
-Loops
+  5. Loops
+  6. User input
+  7. enumerate()
+  8. float()
+  9. Basic Arithmetic operation.
-Error Handling
+  10. Error Handling

 How to Run:

 Download the project file.